SEC Issues Rules Outlining Mandatory XBRL Requirement

 Three-Year Phase-in Period for XBRL Requirement

-In an attempt to lessen the burden of this new requirement, US issuers will first be required to provide XBRL financial statements in a Form 10-Q filing rather than a Form 10-K filing or a registration statement.
-Accordingly, a company conducting an initial public offering (IPO) will not be required to include XBRL data in its IPO registration statement, even though, as discussed below, XBRL data is otherwise required to be provided in Securities Act registration statements.
+Foreign private issuers will first be required to provide XBRL financial statements in an annual report on Form 20-F or 40-F rather than in a Securities Act registration statement or Form 6-K. Accordingly, a company conducting an initial public offering (IPO) will not be required to include XBRL data in its IPO registration statement, even though, as discussed below, XBRL data is otherwise required to be provided in Securities Act registration statements.

 Implementation of the XBRL requirement is also subject to a three-year phase-in period as follows:

 The new XBRL requirement will not change the substance or format of the information disclosed in the body of annual or current reports or registration statements but will require companies to include a new exhibit containing their financial statements, financial statement schedules and footnotes in XBRL.
 Companies are not required, or permitted, to provide their MD&A, executive compensation information or other financial, statistical or narrative disclosure in XBRL format.

 Subject to the phase-in period discussed above, this XBRL exhibit must be submitted with:

 XBRL data is not required in a Securities Act registration statement that does not contain financial statements, such as a Form F-1 or Form F-3 that incorporates financial statements by reference.
 This, coupled with the fact that, as mentioned above, XBRL data is not required in IPO registration statements, effectively means that only a limited number of Securities Act registration statements will actually include XBRL data.

 Companies are also required to post the XBRL data on their public websites by the end of the calendar day on which the registration statement or periodic report was filed with the SEC or was required to be filed (whichever is earlier).
 The XBRL data must remain on the company’s website for 12 months.